Xilinx/Vitis-Tutorials/Developer_Contributed/02-AIE_DSP_with_Makefile_and_GUI/README.md

 ### 2.1 Warnings

-1. Everything shown in this project used an Ubuntu 18.04 Desktop with related Vitis 2023.2 release (with or without updates).
+1. Everything shown in this project used an Ubuntu 22.04 Desktop with related Vitis 2024.1 release.

 2. It is recommended to write the SD card that boots the VCK190 board with the Windows OS utility called [Win32 Disk Imager 1.0](https://sourceforge.net/projects/win32diskimager/).

 3. Some figures are screenshots related to the earlier release of Vitis and there might be a few differences, although minimal, with the current one.

 4. It is recommended that you set correctly the environment before running any script, as described in details in the next subsection 2.3.6.
-The ``*_sample_env_setup.sh`` [scripts](files/scripts) contain a template to be adapted for your needs, based on the (AMD internal network) Ubuntu server or on a standalone Linux desktop settings adopted in developing this tutorial.
+The ``*_sample_env_setup.sh`` [scripts](files/scripts) contain a template to be customized for your needs.

 5. The [run_all.sh](files/run_all.sh) must always be launched **only after** all the variables of previous script have been set at least once, and **only from** the [files](files) folder, which has to be your current directory.